kubernetes/test-infra/kettle/README.md

 ```
 or access [log history](https://console.cloud.google.com/logs/query?project=k8s-gubernator) with the Query: `resource.labels.container_name="kettle"`.

 It might take a couple of hours to be fully functional and start updating BigQuery.
-You can always go back to the [Gubernator BigQuery page](https://bigquery.cloud.google.com/table/k8s-gubernator:build.all?pli=1&tab=details) and check to see if data collection has resumed.
+You can always go back to the [Gubernator BigQuery page][Big Query All] and check to see if data collection has resumed.
 Backfill should happen automatically.

 #### Kettle Staging
 | :exclamation:  Not Fully Functional Yet |